 Use two pieces and position so that the nails go through two strips, to

 make sure that the strap lasts for a reasonably long time and six nails

 give you plenty of bite into the wood.
 Use spiral shank nails, they

 don't pull out as easily as smooth nails.
-Keep a selection of from 5" to 10"
+Keep a selection of from

-straps will eventually rust away.
+will eventually rust away.
 Bending over nails instead of using straps

 doesn't work very well.
 The bent nails frequently break in the bend

-due to the hardening of the nail and it takes very little rotting of
+due to the hardening of the nail and it takes very little rotting of the

-to release the cable.
+wood to release the cable.
 With large spikes, strapping with larger

 holes works best.
 It is difficult to drive the spikes through the